hpi-swa-teaching/Scamper/README.md

 ![screenshot](https://raw.githubusercontent.com/hpi-swa-teaching/Scamper/master/tests/scamper.png)

 Scamper is a Web Browser for the Squeak enviroment.
-You can open the Scamper Browser via Apps.

-## Installatioin
+## Installation

 1. Create a directory called `Scamper`in your Squeak resources directory
 2. Copy `fonts` and `scamper-icons` from `{SCAMPERROOT}/build-support/`into your Scamper source directory you created the step before.